ppgcourseUB/ppgcourse2023/Model_selection_and_partitioning_scheme_M_RIUTORT/Readme.md

 ### Run the two first analyses

-To execute the program you have to submit the job script *partition_finder.sh* using the `sbatch` command.
+To execute the program you have to submit the job script *partition_finder.run* using the `sbatch` command.
 Here you have the content of this script:

 ```